mira-space/MiraData/README.md

 ## Captions

-#### Hierarchical Captions
+#### Structural Captions

-Each video in MiraData is accompanied by hierarchical captions.
+Each video in MiraData is accompanied by structural captions.
 These captions provide detailed descriptions from various perspectives, enhancing the richness of the dataset.

 **Six Types of Captions**: